Geonovum/T4R/respec/H3-findings.md

 What type of catalogue do I need, how proficient are my users in searching and finding products.

 __Best practices__
+The use of OGC and W3C standards to describe and expose datasources help interoperability, understanding and reuseability of those datasources.

+Specifically:
+- DCAT-AP (European dcat application profile) and relevant extension to the european profile.
+(GeoDCAT-AP, MobilityDCAT-AP, DCAT-AP-NL, ...)
+- OGC API records for describing catalogues
+- SPARQL for querying linked data

 ### How do I make sure the different components in my landscape can actually 'talk' to eachother?

 __Best practices__

+Use OGC API standards to facilitate interoperability

+- OGC API Feature, Tyles, Maps
+- OGC API Processes

+__Lessons Learned__

+- While an architecture based on OGC API's is viable in many use cases, in more advanced scenario's involving for example high throughput 3D analysis and rendering Cloud Native and other standards are also applicable.
+Bear in mind though, that even then a separation of concerns between processing and visualisation is a sound architectural principle.

+- These interoperability questions do not only involve technical standards, but also require semantic harmonization.
+To be able to 'add' different metrics together, they need to be comparable and aligned.
+One way to address this is to standardize on common vocabularies.

 ### Which systems do I need to have in place to support my data governance processes?
 Make sure your technical system aligns with the operating model of your organisation.